Another ASP.NET WebParts Connections Sample

 Select the Connect verb in the Authors WebPart and scroll to the bottom of the page where the ConnectionZone will be visible.

-Click the link "Create a connection to a Consumer" and set the Books option in the drop down so both webparts get connected.
+"Create a connection to a Consumer" and set the Books option in the drop down so both webparts get connected.
 Click Connect.
 And then Close the Connections Zone

 Finally it works!!!